tomiock/aran_tomi_projects/delivery3/delivery3.md

 - `merge.c`
 - `sort.c`

-First of all, we know that the two header files are depenencies of the C files.
+First of all, we know that the two header files are dependencies of the C files.
 From the names we can infer that each one is a dependency of the C file with the same name.
 Checking the contents of the files we see that this is the case.

 Furthermore, we see that the only `main` function is in the `sort.c`, so all of the other files are dependencies of this one, as the implementations of the sorting algorithms are in `merge.c` and `bubble.c`.

 #### Part 2
-We compile the program using gcc with the following command:
+We compile the program using `gcc` with the following command:
 ```bash
 gcc -o app *.c
 ```